A stew pot with table

 PhD Opportunities

-• Experience with HCI or CSCW research
+• Experience with HCI or digital mental health research

 If you’re interested, please email Dong Whi (dy22@iu.edu) with a brief description of your relevant experience and research interests.